Roll20/roll20-api-scripts/Its A Trap/README.md

 like the trap to become visible to the players when it is activated, give it the ```bleeding eye``` <img src="http://game-icons.net/icons/lorc/originals/png/bleeding-eye.png" width="32"> status marker.
 When the trap is activated, it will be moved to the ```Objects layer```.

+### Customizing trap messages:

+By default, when a character activates a trap, it will just display a generic message that the character activated the trap.

+You can specify a custom message, which can include roll templates and inline rolls, in the GM notes for the trap.
+Admiral Ackbar will still dramatically announce it.

 ### Activating traps:

 If a token moves across a trap at ANY point during its movement, the trap will